Why SMART Goals?

 - Do I have to make changes to the current plan?

 Though these questions are up to the point, they usually are not sufficient to get the required results.
 This is where SMART objectives come.
-SMART objectives helps us setting smart goals and act as a gauge to measure our development and success and helps you to keep yourselves back on track.
+SMART objectives help us setting smart goals and act as a gauge to measure our development and success and helps you to keep yourselves back on track.

 SMART goals help us to follow our goals and prevent us from getting distracted by day-to-day distractions.
 Through SMART goals, different kinds of goals can be set up.
 These include: